 ii.
 Ballots and contests

 These are great, especially at the local level.
 Provide a ballot asking your community to vote for the best restaurant in your area.
-People will drop those email addresses like an unsolicited opinion just to vote and support their favorite dining spots.
+People will gladly exchange their email addresses for the chance to dish on their favorite dishes.
 Not to mention, the restaurants involved will promote your ballot to encourage voting, which means more publicity for you!

-Contests, particularly those sponsored by outside partners so you’re not responsible for the prize, encourage newsletter sign-ups and wholesome community engagement.
+Contests, particularly those sponsored by outside partners responsible for the prize, encourage newsletter sign-ups and wholesome community engagement.
 Just think about how much buzz you could garner with a “Best Halloween Costumes: Pet Edition” contest.

-Contests have the added value of bringing out the best in communities and making you seem authentic.
-This subsequently lends credibility to your news reporting.
+Contests have the added value of bringing out the best in communities, while organically providing authenticity and credibility to your news reporting.

 iii.
 Pop-up series and specific topics